-Customization: Modifying a bathroom is, by definition, a very individualized project.
+Modifying a bathroom is, by definition, a very individualized project.
 It includes making alterations to a living space to meet the needs of physical limitations or aging needs in order to live more independently.
 A customized bathroom space will depend on an individual's needs, preferences, and space available.

-Aesthetics: Accessibility doesn't mean stark or institutional.
+Accessibility doesn't mean stark or institutional.
 An accessible bathroom can be as beautiful and luxurious as you imagine it to be.
 Beautiful tile, stylish sinks and modern fixtures don't have to be sacrificed and can easily accommodate accessibility, independence, and safety.

-Safety: True accessible modifications are primarily focused on altering spaces for safe movement and creating a safe flow.
+True accessible modifications are primarily focused on altering spaces for safe movement and creating a safe flow.
 Safety can range from something as simple as strategically placing a grab bar for balance to completing a full bathroom remodel.

-Here are the five key solutions for those who want to have an accessible bathroom:
+Solutions for those who want to have an accessible bathroom:

-1.)
-Wet Room Systems: A wet room is a fully water tight bathroom with a "walk-in" shower area that is usually level with the surrounding floor but with a slight slope to the drain which is fitted directly into the floor.
+A wet room is a fully water tight bathroom with a "walk-in" shower area that is usually level with the surrounding floor but with a slight slope to the drain which is fitted directly into the floor.
 Wet rooms typically have tiled walls and floors and the shower section is usually partitioned off with glass walls and a glass shower door.
 Wet rooms are particularly useful where level entry to the shower area is essential - for instance, for use by someone in a wheelchair.

 A wet room is more versatile than a conventional shower, which would typically have a raised entrance into the shower.
 The wet room tray and enclosure provides ease of accessibility and also gives additional options in bathroom design.